conorriches/website/content/home/intro.md

-## Website of a Manchester maker, software engineer, and human
+## Website of a maker, software engineer, and human

+> "A cup of tea would restore my normality."